erobbi/react-hooks-react-app-example/README.md

 - Understand the folder structure and key files for running a React application
 - Write a basic React component
-- Debug React components using the React Developer Tools
+- Debug R`eact components using the React Developer Tools

 ## Overview